ahmedhagras96/Java_and_UML_ITI_Assigments/README.md

 *   -Build a Main class to use PyramidCSVDAO class and print the basic data about each pyramid.

-## 1- Lab Exercise 1
+## 2- Lab Exercise 1

-### Make Dictionary for Countries and Sorted list of Cities by poplution
+### Make Dictionary for Countries and Sorted list of Cities by population

 ### Requirments